vkdolea/age-system/README.md

 - Drag and drop owned weapons and power to macro bar to create attack shortcuts
 - Add Stunt Die or Focus (or both) to damage roll when rolling damage from chat
 - Point mouse slightly above Tracker or Roller and a Drag Bar will appear.
 Click and drag to reposition.
 Right click Drag Bar to return to  original position!
-- Supports Vehicles and Spaceships
+- Supports Vehicles and Spaceships.
+- Active Effects enabled.

 ## Spaceship and Vehicle Controls
-You can drag and drop Characters to Veihcles and Spaceships, so these passengers will be able to be selected for roles inside the vehicle/spaceship. **However, this will only work for vehicles/spaceships when opened a character sheet directly from directory or from a token with LINKED ACTORS option selected**.
+You can drag and drop Characters to Veihcles and Spaceships, so these passengers will be able to be selected for roles inside the vehicle/spaceship.
-When opening a sheet from an *Unlinked Token*:
-- **Spaceships:** Passengers section will vanish, roles will assigned automatically to spaceship **Crew**.
-- **Vehicles:** Passengers section will vanish, and the Conductor role will be "Token" - which means you must select a Token on canvas and them click the Dice icon to roll a maneuver.
-Note: in the future, spaceships will also have this option.

 ## Shortcuts
 1. *Shift + Click* on Attack or Damage rolls trigger GM roll (only GM can see).